MJRidder/QuizPrep/README.md

 OPEN QUESTIONS
 - Quiz: - how to avoid the counting to be unlimited? and/or only have one point per question.
 - Quiz - How to fix the start/Next, scoring and question fields always in the same place?
+Keeping the same spacing.
+- NAV - why does my "home" link not work when clicking on QUIZPREP?

 SOURCES